Baltimore World Trade Center

-Located on the Inner Harbor of Baltimore, Maryland, the Baltimore World Trade Center is the world's tallest regular pentagonal-based skyscraper (the pentagonal-based JPMorgan Chase Tower in Houston is taller, but is not regular).
-It was designed by the architectural firm Pei Cobb Freed & Partners, with the principal architects being Henry N. Cobb and Pershing Wong.
+The Baltimore World Trade Center is a 30-story skyscraper located on the Inner Harbor of Baltimore, Maryland designed by the architectural firm Pei Cobb Freed & Partners with principal architects Henry N. Cobb and Pershing Wong.

 Planning and design of the building began in April 1966.
 Construction started in October 1973.
 The building was completed in January 1977, and its construction cost was of $22 million.

 Rising 405 ft above the one-acre plaza where it stands between Pratt Street and the harbor, the building is 30 stories tall when its basement, lobby level and upper utility level are included in the count.
 Gross floor space covers 422000 sqft.
 Major building components include 309000 sqft of office floors, a lobby of 13000 sqft, a basement of 20800 sqft and 38000 sqft of ground level plaza.
+It is the world's tallest regular pentagonal–based skyscraper (the pentagonal-based JPMorgan Chase Tower in Houston is taller, but is not regular).

-Significance of building's name
+Name

 The building's name identifies its purpose of accommodating "activities and services devoted to the promotion of world trade" as required for licensing of this name by the World Trade Centers Association.
 Baltimore is one of 16 charter members of the World Trade Centers Association.